How to Take Your Job Anywhere In The World

 Will you buy, rent or sit in a space to get your work done?
 Renting a space through a monthly or annual membership is now an option at many coworking initiatives.

-You share a space with other entrepreneurs and freelancers and have access to software and small business resources you might not be able to afford on your own, especially if you only need them on a short-term business.
+You share a space with other entrepreneurs and freelancers and have access to software and small business resources you might not be able to afford on your own, especially if you only need them on a short-term basis.
 Collaborate to build your network and list of clients.

 You can also set up at internet cafes or coffee shops but watch your expenses.
 Two lattes easily become four, and your take-home pay suffers.